Did you know 1 out of 68 are diagnosed with an Autism Spectrum Disorder (ASD)?

 ENJOY BEING BLUE: Each April you can join Seahorse Institute by promoting Autism Awareness during Global Autism Awareness Month by attending, donating and supporting Seahorse Institute’s Autism-friendly calendar of events and educational activities, which take place all month to increase understanding and acceptance as well as foster local support.
 Click here to buy tickets to one of our upcoming events.

 SPREAD BLUE: Add Seahorse Institute’s Autism Social Frame to your Facebook, Twitter, Instagram and Snapchat profile photos!
 Just click this link, search for “Seahorse-Institute-Autism-Awareness” and tag #lightitupblue #SeahorseInstitute, #AutismAwareness, #SunnyAutism and #SeahorseAutism.
 Spread Blue with Seahorse Institute in April for Global Autism Awareness Month!

 DINE BLUE: Attend Seahorse Institute’s Dinner in the Dark Experience where you enjoy a 5-course meal blindfolded to truly appreciate your senses and learn more about the experience of those with Autism Spectrum Disorders (ASD).
 Wear something blue in support of understanding and acceptance for people with Autism.
 Sunday, May 27, 2018 @ 6:00pm.
 Click here to buy tickets for Dinner In The Dark.

 Seahorse Institute’s Autism Response Team

-Seahorse Institute’s Autism Response Team is specially trained to connect children and young adults with autism, their families, and caregivers to information, tools, and resources.
-Find out more about Seahorse Institute’s Hope and Star Program.
+Seahorse Institute’s Autism Response Team is specially trained to connect children and young adults with autism, their families, and caregivers to information, tools, and resources they need.